kross77/md/cv-draft.md

 - Oversaw and grew the company’s YouTube channel.

 ### Key Achievements:
-- Boosted social media engagement by crafting compelling content.
+- Increased YouTube channel engagement by **50%**, contributing to higher brand visibility and customer interest.
-- Enhanced email marketing metrics (open and click-through rates).
+- Boosted social media-driven sales by **20%** through effective SMM strategies and content optimization.